Gender roles in childhood: Media

-Young children aged four to five years old have been shown to possess very strong gender stereotypes.
-In addition to parents' and teachers' intentional efforts to shape gender roles, children also learn through mass media (television, books, radio, magazines, and newspaper), to which children are exposed to every day.
-For preschool-aged children, an important source of such information is the picture books written specifically for their age group, which are often read and reread to them in their impressionable years.
-In a study done by Oskamp, Kaufman, and Wolterbeek, it was found that in picture books for the preschool audience, the male characters played the more active and explorative role and the female characters played the more passive and social role.
-Of course, these studies completely neglect the profound effects of genetics on imposing gender-specific behavior.
+From birth, children are able to quickly learn that a great deal of their lives have to deal with masculinity and femininity.
+For preschool-aged children, and important source of such information is the picture books written specifically for their age group, which are often read to them in their impressionable years.
+In a study done by Oskamp, Kaufman, and Wolterbeek, it was found that in picture books for the preschool audience, the male characters played more active and explorative roles, and the female characters played the more passive and social roles.